 ABOUT THE TOURNAMENT

-Each team consists of 12 players with nine automatically qualifying in one of two ways:
+Each team consists of 12 players with a portion automatically qualifying in one of two ways:

-- The top seven players on the Solheim Cup points list at the end of the qualifying period, based on points accumulated from all rankings events during the period.
+- Team USA: The top seven players on the Solheim Cup points list at the end of the qualifying period, based on points accumulated from all rankings events during the period.

 - The top two players on the Rolex Women's World Golf Rankings at the end of the qualifying period who are not already qualified under the above criteria.

-The captain of each team will select three players to round out their rosters.
+The captain of each team will select players to round out their rosters.
 This year's captains are Pat Hurst (U.S.) and Catriona Matthew (Europe).
+Hurst will make three selections and Matthew will make six.

 The AIG Women's Open, Aug.
 19-22, is the final tournament in this year's qualifying period, and the automatic qualifiers will be known at the conclusion.
 The current points standings can be found below: